 The course fees for 2020/2021 are as follows:

-We will consider applicants from any degree subject background who hold, or expect to obtain, an honours degree at 2.1 or better.
+We will consider applicants with any degree subject who hold, or expect to obtain, a 2.1 or first-class honours degree .

-We may consider applicants with a 2.2 if they have an otherwise strong academic background (eg. a subsequent higher degree qualification), a supportive academic reference and are able to demonstrate other strengths in their application.
+We may consider applicants with a 2.2 if they have an otherwise strong academic background, a supportive academic reference and can demonstrate other strengths in their application.

-All applicants must hold GCSE passes (minimum grade C) in English language, mathematics and a mainstream science subject.
+All applicants must hold GCSE passes (minimum grade C/4), or an overseas equivalent, in English language, mathematics and a mainstream science subject.

 We actively seek applications from people who have an authentic interest in children’s learning and working in this unique and important phase of a child’s education.
 Candidates should demonstrate positive personal qualities that are relevant to teaching e.g. good interpersonal and communication skills, self-awareness, open-mindedness, the ability to critically reflect and analyse and resilience.
 In addition, candidates should have an interest in issues related to early stages of primary education, early child development and a passion for learning which they will be able to share with children.

 The Faculty of Education provides high quality courses in both the Primary and Secondary age-range.
 Our trainees are always in demand from headteachers and many of our ex-trainees go on to positions of school leadership very quickly.

 We consistently receive outstanding feedback from our trainees on course evaluations.
 We are delighted to be ranked as the number one teacher training provider in England in the 2017 Good Teacher Training Guide.

 School colleagues are involved in all aspects of the course from interviewing through to Faculty course teaching.

 - The stimulation of being a part of a group of high-attaining future leaders in education